 Tip 5: Put in the hard graft – engagement takes time and effort

 Make the most of your existing network.
-If you are new to seeking engagement, then dedicate time to networking and the relationship building process.
-When you build relationships, do so for the long-term, not just the current project.
+If you are new to seeking engagement, then dedicate time to networking and the relationship-building process.
+When you build relationships, do so for the long-term, not just for the current project.
 You worked hard to achieve engagement with the business, so maintain constant communication.
 Keep track of the relationships that you build and key issues of importance to different businesses so that you can contact them in future with new ideas for collaboration.

-“I enjoyed having the time to frame my efforts and feel more focused [in my efforts to engage with businesses.”
+“I enjoyed having the time to frame my efforts and feel more focused in my efforts to engage with businesses.”
 Dr Tina Kowalski, workshop participant

 What are your tips for effectively engaging with businesses?

 We hope you enjoyed learning about tips for effectively engaging with businesses.
 We would like to hear what other tips you have.

 If you would like to discuss workshops for your university about engaging with businesses, get in touch at email@example.com.